kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

   `Infeasible` resize will take precedence over `InProgress`.
   Desired resources == Allocated resources != Actual resources.
-* `Deferred` - the proposed resize is feasible in theory (it fits on this node) but is not possible right now; it will be re-evaluated.
+* `Deferred` - the proposed resize is feasible in theory (it fits on this node) but is not possible right now; it will be re-evaluated on every pod sync.
   Desired resources != Allocated resources.
 * `Infeasible` - the proposed resize is not feasible and is rejected; it will not be re-evaluated.
 Desired resources != Allocated resources.